 Macapa Amapa, Brazil Travel Guide

-Prepare for a thrilling journey that connects you with the heart of the Amazon, all while standing on the line that encircles the globe.
+Prepare for an exhilarating journey that connects you with the heart of the Amazon, all while standing on the line that encircles the globe.

 Macapá is a singular position on the planet.
 Located in northern Brazil, it is the only state capital situated entirely north of the Equator in the country, yet it proudly hosts the "Marco Zero," a monument marking the exact line.

-The city sprawls along the northern bank of the Amazon rainforest River estuary, where the river's immense freshwater flow meets the ocean's tides.
-This creates a vast, dynamic landscape of islands, tidal flats, and dense tidal forests.
+The city sprawls along the northern bank of the Amazon rainforest River estuary, where the river's immense freshwater flow satisfies the ocean's tides.
+This makes a vast, dynamic landscape of islands, tidal flats, and dense tidal forests.
 Its isolation by dense jungle and wide rivers fosters a particular local identity.

 The history of Macapá is a story of vital importance and colonial ambition.
 Portuguese colonization brought the need for defense against other European nations powers, specifically the French.
 This led to the construction of the Fortaleza de São José de Macapá, a star-shaped fortress that still dominates the cityscape.